PdxCodeGuild/adv-node-react-2022/2 APIs with Express/labs/2 - PeopleDB.md

 **Use MongoDB Compass or the shell to see that this worked correctly.**

 ## Version 2:
-Create a simple CRUD express app on the `person` model using the `lastName` to find the them instead of by id.
+Create a simple CRUDL express app on the `person` model using the `id` to find the them.